Mint-io/CHESS/README.md

 - Level 3: prefers avoiding capture, capturing moves, and checks.
 - Levels 4+: something more sophisticated.
 For levels 4 and above, try to come up with more sophisticated strategies for your player to use.
 Attempt level 4 (or any higher levels) only when the rest of the project is done.

+### Contributions
+We welcome all contributions.You can submit any ideas as pull requests or as GitHub issues.

+### License
+[AGPL-3.0](https://github.com/Mint-io/CHESS/blob/master/LICENSE).
+Copyright (c) 2019 YIMING DAI